Latest version of the app available: 2.7.5

 The page that will open after having selected Create & Edit is composed of three tabs: properties, iOS, and Android.
 In the first one, the Properties tab, you can see the App Details section, where you’ll find the information that you added in the previous page, App Name and Email.

 Then, move to the Domain URL field in the Domain Option section.
 A Domain URL is the address that you type in the address bar of your browser to access your platform.
+The Domain URL is the current address of your platform if you choose to keep the docebosaas URL, or the one that is referenced in your SSL certificate in case of a custom domain.
 Insert here the domain address for your branded mobile app (you can insert the address of a root domain or of a subdomain.
 The field will be pre-populated with the relative root domain).

 Enabling Push Notifications

 By enabling push notifications in the Push Notifications section in the Properties tab, you will be able to receive push notifications in your branded mobile app.
 Push notifications are brief messages sent through your branded mobile app even when the app is not open and that your users see in the notification area or in the lock screen of their devices.
 This kind of notification is used by the Virtual Coach, a proactive learning coach in your platform, to notify learners about content that may interest them or about pending tasks to complete.
 For more info about Virtual Coach and how to activate it and its notifications, refer to this article.
 For further information about how your users can interact with the Virtual Coach, please refer to this article.

 In order to enable push notifications, flag the corresponding checkbox.
 Two fields will appear below: Project ID and Firebase Service Accounts Configuration File.

 In the first field, you will add the project ID, which refers to the project in Google Firebase.
 In the second field, you will need to upload the Firebase Admin SDK configuration json file.
 Remember that both these fields are mandatory.